Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 This is mostly down to personal preference, but fleece can be reused, which saves you time and money.

-However, fleece often needs to be cleaned frequently (every 2 days at least) as it’s quite thin and doesn’t absorb moisture as well.
+However, urine will pool on the surface rather than allowing it to pass through to the absorbent layer underneath, resulting in wet guinea pigs.
+That is why fleece often needs to be cleaned frequently (every two days at least) as it’s quite thin and doesn’t absorb moisture as well.

 Guinea pig natural paper bedding, aspen wood shavings, and other types of safe guinea pig substrates are usually absorbent with good odor control.
 The only downside is that they are all disposable, so you won’t be able to reuse them once they’re dirty.